 Tip #4 – Moisturize within 3 minutes after Shower

-It is a dermatologists’ ‘rule’ to moisturize within 3 minutes after shower.
+It is a dermatologists’ ‘rule’ to moisturize within 3 minutes after a shower.
 The point is to seal the moisture on the skin and not let too much moisture evaporate.
 For children with eczema or who are at higher risks due to parents or siblings having eczema, moisturizing has been studied to have:

 1. Preventive effect for eczema, i.e. by moisturizing, the risks of eczema decrease

 2. Lessen the need for prescription cream.

 Tip #5 – Pat Dry

-Rubbing the skin dry after shower will remove too much moisture.
+Rubbing the skin dry after a shower will remove too much moisture.
 What we really want is to keep the moisture on the skin and add a layer of emollient over to seal the moisture.
 Instead of rubbing, try patting your child’s skin dry and leaving a little moisture on the skin.
 Similarly, do not exfoliate the child’s skin – it’s not necessary!

-If you like to add more moisture to the skin, you can try a colloidal oatmeal bath oil or using bath oil instead of cleanser.
+If you like to add more moisture to the skin, you can try a colloidal oatmeal bath oil or use bath oil instead of cleanser.
 For children with sensitive skin, avoid bubble bath which frequently contains irritants.
 And for those with eczema, weekly diluted bleach bath, vinegar bath or chlorhexidine-based bath has been recommended by dermatologists.
 Despite showering being not as straightforward for those with dry, sensitive skin, it is best to shower at least once a day in Singapore to clean off sweat residue and debris – these can irritate the skin too if left on the skin for too long.

 This article is contributed by Mei (aka MarcieMom of EczemaBlues.com).
 Mei has co-authored Living with Eczema: Mom Asks, Doc Answers with Professor Hugo Van Bever and illustrated a children’s book A to Z Animals are not Scratching!